cockroachlabs/open-sourced-interview-process/README.md

 ## Challenging our Unconscious Bias

-In the effort of building a diverse workforce, at Cockroach Labs, we ask the question "are we missing strong candidates because of preconceptions or the unconscious biases of the interviewer?"
+In the effort of building a diverse workforce, at Cockroach Labs, we ask the question "are we missing strong candidates because of preconceptions or unconscious biases of the interviewer?"
 To challenge our bias, we have taken two actions:

 1. Exercise based interviewing